 As in all other Orthodox churches, you will see icons and will have the opportunity to venerate them, pray and light a candle as you enter the church.
 However, unlike Eastern Rite churches, Western Rite churches do not have an iconostasis.
 At Holy Trinity we have the very ancient feature of a Rood Screen which delineates the Sanctuary from the Nave.
 There is a bowl of Holy Water near the door of the church.
 You may dip you fingers into the water, then bless yourself with the sign of the Cross as a reminder of your Baptism.
 For the same purpose, the priest will sprinkle the congregation with Holy Water at the beginning of Sunday Mass in a rite called the Asperges.

 Music in Western Rite parishes is usually varied.
 Our predominant chant is Gregorian, the ancient style of chanting which originated in the West in the earliest years of Christianity.
-In addition, we use later musical compositions which are unique to the West, such as congregational hymns.
-Some parishes use instrumental accompaniment such as the organ, primarily to support congregational singing.
-While unaccompanied music has been the norm in the East, no Church Council has prohibited the use of accompaniment (and some Eastern Rite congregations also use the organ for accompaniment).
+In addition, we use later musical compositions which are unique to the West, such as congregational hymns, and some Anglican Chant settings for the Canticles.
+Some parishes use instrumental accompaniment, such as the organ, primarily to support congregational singing.

-You will notice that many people kneel for some of the prayers in Western Rite services, but standing is the usual posture for worship.
+You will notice that many people kneel for some of the prayers in Western Rite services, particularly the General Confession, the Canon of the Mass & Communion devotions, and the Blessing, but standing is the usual posture for worship.
 We always stand to sing, for the Holy Gospel, the Creed and most other parts of the service.
-Unless there is a medical need, we only sit for the other Scripture readings (lessons and epistle) and the sermon.
+Unless there is a medical need, we only sit for the other Scripture readings (Lessons at the Daily Office and the Epistle at the Mass) and the sermon.

-The sign of the cross is made frequently (such as when you enter the church, reverence icons, at the end of the Gloria and Creed, and before and after receiving communion).
-The head is bowed as another sign of reverence (at the name of Jesus, Mary or the name of the Saint whose feast day it is) and a deeper bow is made at mention of the Father, the Son, and the Holy Ghost.
-A genuflection (kneeling briefly on the right knee) is made in the Creed (at the mention of the Incarnation) and in the Last Gospel (at “the Word was made flesh”) and to reverence the Blessed Sacrament on the Altar.
+The sign of the cross is made frequently (such as when you enter the church, reverence icons, at the end of the Gloria and Creed, and before and after receiving Communion).
+The head is bowed as another sign of reverence (at the name of Jesus, Mary and the name of the Saint whose feast day it is) and a deeper bow is made at mention of the Father, the Son, and the Holy Ghost.
+A genuflection (kneeling briefly on the right knee) is made in the Creed (at the mention of the Incarnation) and in the Last Gospel (at “the Word was made flesh”) and to reverence the Blessed Sacrament in the Tabernacle or on the Altar.

 To receive Holy Communion, the Orthodox faithful approach the chalice.
-There you stand and the head is tilted back slightly, and the tongue extended to receive the Body and Blood of Christ (the Body is dipped into the Chalice containing the Precious Blood and placed on the tongue).
-Unlike in the Eastern Rite, arms folded across the chest are a sign that you do not wish to receive Communion.
-This, along with bowing your head, should be your posture if you are not Orthodox or if you are not spiritually prepared (see *Preparation notes above); the priest will then give a blessing instead of Communion.
-Blessed bread (also called pain benit or antidoron), which is not the consecrated Communion, is offered to all as a sign of Christian friendship and hospitality.
+There you stand and the head is tilted back slightly, and the tongue extended to receive the Body and Blood of Christ (the Body is dipped into the Chalice containing the Precious Blood and placed on the tongue (called intinction).
+Unlike in the Eastern Rite, we do not use a spoon, and arms folded across the chest are a sign that you do not wish to receive Communion.
+This, along with bowing your head, should be your posture if you are not Orthodox or if you are not spiritually prepared (see *Preparation notes above); Simply say "bless, Father" as you approach, and the priest will then give a blessing instead of Communion.
+Bread which has been blessed at the Offertory (also called pain benit or panis benedictus), which is not the consecrated Communion, is offered to all as a sign of Christian friendship and hospitality.

 Orthodox Christians who wish to make their Confessions, may do so after Saturday Vespers, or by appointment.